 My preferred learning style is that of a visual learner.
 I’m always sketching things I would like to build and generally it’s diagrams that get my attention more than words.

 This story and the sequence of visualizations demonstrates learning, living and leading for a new way of explaining the change process.
 It’s also an example of the result of a Knowledge Visualization process.

 Burkhard defines Knowledge Visualization as “the use of visual representations to improve the transfer of knowledge between at least two persons or group of persons.”

-While Knowledge Visualisation is of growing interest as discipline of study, it’s not a new idea.
+While Knowledge Visualization is of growing interest as a discipline of study, it’s not a new idea.
 Aboriginal rock art in parts of northern Australia date back tens of thousands of years.
 The paintings and carvings depict subjects ranging from ancestral spirits to animals now extinct.